 Plenty of opportunities to draw will help your child keep developing the skills they need for handwriting:

 - Keep giving your child chunky crayons and chalk until they develop the finger and thumb grip needed to hold a pencil.

 - Encourage your child to trace simple top-to-bottom and left-to-right lines on a page, trying to stay on the lines all the way to the end.
 Make up a story to add interest to the activity.
 For example, ‘Help this puppy find the way home’.

 - Practise drawing anticlockwise circles that start at the top of the page.
 This is the pattern we use to form letters.

-- As your child gets more control over the crayon or pencil, encourage them to draw simple stick figure people.
+- As your child gets more control over crayons or pencils, encourage them to draw simple stick figure people.
 If you put your child’s pictures on the fridge or wall, they’ll feel proud of their work.

-- Help your child to recognise and write their name by helping them to trace over the letters of their name.
+- Encourage your child to trace over the letters of their name.
 At first you might need to put your hand over your child’s hand to help them.

 - Help your child learn the alphabet sequence.
-A fun way to learn is by clapping your hands in a steady rhythm while you say the letters together.
-Doing this with music or singing the alphabet together can also help.
+Try clapping your hands in a steady rhythm while you say the letters together.
+Doing this with music or singing the alphabet song together can also help.

-- Give your child opportunities to write and draw with other materials.
+- Encourage your child to write and draw with other materials.
 For example, your child could draw lines in sand or mud, trace over letters on signs with their finger, form 3D letters from playdough, and so on.
 Take photos of these drawings if you want to print them out and display them.